CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ## Datamangler

-** Datamangler is no longer available **

-Datamangler was a temporary server that was launched to support data migration from Taito to Allas.
+Datamangler is a temporary server that was launched to support data migration from Taito to Allas.
-It is no longer in use.
-Datamangler was used in several examples of this tutorial.
-As datamangles is no more available, you should replace it with *taito.csc.fi* in the examples below.
+It will be available for a limited time.
+This page has several examples on how to use it.

 ## 1. Get access to Allas